Major Planning Applications

 Wisley Airfield development Application 15/P/00012

-Following the Secretary of State's decision on Wisley airfield, GBC have recently issued a new Position Statement on the Wisley airfield development, setting out their arguments to the examiner as to why Site Policy A35 should remain within the Local Plan.
+Following the Secretary of State's decision on Wisley airfield, GBC have issued a Position Statement on the Wisley airfield development, setting out their arguments to the examiner as to why Site Policy A35 should remain within the Local Plan.
 Click here to view a copy.

 Outline planning permission for the phased development of a new settlement of up to 2,068 dwellings incorporating up to 100 sheltered accommodation units and associated infrastructure including accesses onto the A3 (Ockham Interchange), Ockham Lane and Old Lane and revised access to Elm Corner, a primary/secondary school, community provision, nursery provision, health facility, a local centre (incorporating food & drink, retail, a visitor centre and offices), employment area, 8 travellers pitches, sports and recreational facilities (incorporating a floodlit sports pitch and pavilion).
 Sustainable Drainage Systems and an area of Suitable Alternative Natural Greenspace (SANG) incorporating a landform feature and car parking.
 The erection of associated utilities infrastructure.
 The development proposal to incorporate the demolition/ removal of the runway and VOR Beacon (and any associated outbuildings).
 Matter for determination is access (with matters of scale, appearance, landscaping and layout reserved).
 Land at Wisley Airfield, Hatch Lane, Ockham, GU23 6NU